-The Company expects to hold its 2010 Annual Meeting of Stockholders on and expects to release its proxy materials to stockholders on .
-Accordingly, in order for a stockholder proposal to be considered for inclusion in NRG's Proxy Statement for next year's Annual Meeting, our Corporate Secretary must receive the proposal no later than .
+In order for a stockholder proposal to be considered for inclusion in NRG's Proxy Statement for next year's Annual Meeting, our Corporate Secretary must receive the proposal no later than the close of business on February 16, 2010, which is the 120th day prior to the first anniversary of the date on which this Proxy Statement was first released to our stockholders in connection with the 2009 Annual Meeting.
+If we change the date of the 2010 Annual Meeting of Stockholders by more than 30 days from the anniversary of this year's annual meeting, stockholder proposals must be received a reasonable time before we begin to print and mail the proxy materials for the 2010 Annual Meeting in order to be considered for inclusion in NRG's Proxy Statement.
 Proposals must be sent via registered, certified, or express mail (or other means that allows the stockholder to determine when the proposal was received by the Corporate Secretary) to the Corporate Secretary, NRG Energy, Inc., 211 Carnegie Center, Princeton, New Jersey 08540.
 Proposals must contain the information required under NRG's Bylaws, a copy of which is available upon request to our Corporate Secretary, and also must comply with the SEC's regulations regarding the inclusion of stockholder proposals in Company sponsored proxy materials.
-Alternatively, stockholders intending to present a proposal at next year's Annual Meeting without having it included in the Company's Proxy Statement must comply with the requirements set forth in the Close of business on the 120th day, and no later than the close of business on the 90th day, prior to the first anniversary of the preceding year's Annual Meeting.
-Accordingly, for NRG's 2010 Annual Meeting, our Corporate Secretary must receive the proposal no earlier than and no later than .
-The proposal must contain the information required by the Proposal no earlier than and no later than the close of business on the applicable deadlines or comply with the requirements of SEC Rule 14a-4, NRG may exercise discretionary voting authority under proxies we solicit to vote, in accordance with our best judgment, on any such proposal.

-APPENDIX A
+Alternatively, stockholders intending to present a proposal or nominate a director for election at next year's Annual Meeting without having the proposal or nomination included in the Company's Proxy Statement must comply with the requirements set forth in the Company's Bylaws.
+Our Bylaws require, among other things, that our Corporate Secretary receive the proposal or nomination no earlier than the close of business on the 120th day, and no later than the close of business on the 90th day, prior to the first anniversary of the preceding year's Annual Meeting, unless the 2010 Annual Meeting is more than 30 days before or more than 70 days after such anniversary date.
+Accordingly, for NRG's 2010 Annual Meeting, our Corporate Secretary must receive the proposal or nomination no earlier than March 23, 2010 and no later than the close of business on April 22, 2010, unless the 2010 Annual Meeting is held earlier than June 21, 2010 or later than September 29, 2010, in which case the proposal or nomination should be received no later than the close of business on the later of (i) the 90th day prior to the date of the 2010 Annual Meeting or (ii) the 10th day following the day on which the date of the 2010 Annual Meeting is first publicly announced by the Company.
+The proposal or nomination must contain the information required by the Bylaws, a copy of which is available upon request to our Corporate Secretary.
+If the stockholder does not meet the applicable deadlines or comply with the requirements of SEC Rule 14a-4, NRG may exercise discretionary voting authority under proxies we solicit to vote, in accordance with our best judgment, on any such proposal.